-The resolution of the algorithm described here approaches that of a spectral code, but because it uses finite differences, it runs faster than a spectral code and isn't restricted to periodic boundary conditions.
-Also, since the finite differences are local, it is easily scalable to thousands of processors.
+The resolution of the algorithm described here approaches that of a spectral code, but because it uses finite differences, it runs faster than a spectral code and is not restricted to periodic boundary conditions.
+In addition, since the finite differences are local, it is easily scalable to thousands of processors.
 The spectral algorithm is more difficult to scale to large numbers of processors because it involves all-to-all communications between processors.
-A finite difference code only passes information between processors whose subgrids are adjacent in physical space.
-Lastly, because the code works with the magnetic field rather than the vector potential, boundary conditions are often easier to implement.
+A finite-difference code only passes information between processors whose subgrids are adjacent in physical space.
+Last, because the code works with the magnetic field rather than the vector potential, boundary conditions are often easier to implement.

-We received support for this work from NSF Career grant AST99-85392, NSF grants AST03-07854 and AST06-12724, and NASA grant NAG5-10103.
-We acknowledge stimulating discussions with E. Blackman, A. Brandenburg, B. Chandran, and J. Stone, and we also acknowledge the referee, Wolfgang Dobler, for thorough comments that improved the paper."
+We received support for this work from NSF Career grant AST 99-85392, NSF grants AST 03-07854 and AST 06-12724, and NASA grant NAG5-10103.
+We also acknowledge stimulating discussions with E. Blackman, A. Brandenburg, B. Chandran, and J. Stone, as well as a very thorough and helpful referee report.